dsomleff/css-camp/README.md

 - `z-index` using to change order of elements in depth.
 To position element above - positive number.
 To position element below - negative number.
 Numbers hierarchy dictates the display order.
 Can be used only with elements that have `position` property with no default value.
 - `position: absolute`.
 If non parent element has the position property applied, positioning context applied to viewport.
 If parent do has position property, element with `position: absolute` will be bound to parent element.
 Change position according to parent.
 - `position: absolute` allow to move element according to it's previous position.
+- `overflow:hidden` in parent element, will hide/cut child element with changed `position` property.

 # Tips & Tricks
 - Apply `margin: auto` to center group of elements more properly.